Day 1: Hanoi - Nghia Lo

 the stepped rice fields of Mu Cang Chai; the minority area of Tu Le

 Next comes a shorter day's riding, this time heading west across miles of winding mountain passes.
 There are plenty more dirt roads, connecting villages belonging to the H'mong, Dzo and Thai people, and you'll pass through the untouched minority area of Tu Le, too, famous for its two charming little lakes where people of both genders like to bathe naked in the afternoons!
-You'll spend the night in the district of Than Uyen, which is situated next to a massive lake just south of Sa Pa.
+You'll spend the night of your adventure in the district of Than Uyen, which is situated next to a massive lake just south of Sa Pa.

 Day 4: Than Uyen - Sa Pa